Greenband1/biomarker_chrome_extension/CHROME_STORE_LISTING.md

 • Uses your existing Function Health login session
 • Extension doesn't store your data permanently
 • No remote code execution - all code is bundled with extension
-• Minimal permissions: only activeTab, scripting, storage (for session filters), and Function Health domain access
+• Minimal permissions: only activeTab, scripting, and Function Health domain access
 • Open source code for full transparency

 ⚖️ LEGAL NOTICE